Vital Ground, Montana Landowners Conserve 316 Acres

 Elk Flats Neighbors Project Permanently Protects Swan Valley Fish and Wildlife Habitat

-Missoula, Mont. – The Vital Ground Foundation this month teamed up with seven landowners in northwest Montana’s Swan Valley to help conserve more than 300 acres of wildlife habitat.
+Missoula, Mont. – The Vital Ground Foundation this month teamed up with six landowners in northwest Montana’s Swan Valley to help conserve more than 300 acres of wildlife habitat.

 Through a combination of five permanent conservation easements and one fee-title acquisition, these properties west of Condon, Mont., will forever benefit grizzly bears, whitetail and mule deer, elk, moose, mountain lion, songbirds and sensitive fish and wildlife species.